valerio-oliveira/dataops-trail/README.md

 ## Personel considerations

-This project is a landmark on my career as a Database Administration since I am expanding my competences as a DataOps Engineer.
+This project is a landmark on my career as a Software Developer and Database Administrator since it helped me to expand my competences as a DevOps practitioner.
+It filled the gaps I had on undestanding the full development life cycle.
+Putting in practice the knowledge aquired is part and parcel on validating it, and I strongly recommend anyone who want to master a tech role to create their own Tech-Trail.

-It pushed me to learn and embrace the DevOps practices and tools: concepts that I know from my coleagues on a DevOps squad close to me.

-Just to mention my previous experience before taking this chalenge, appart from administering databases I am a software developer, and I've recently achieved the Azure AZ-900 and DP-900 certifications, both gave me a general understanding of cloud computing.

 ## References

-These are some of the many references I made used of
+These are just a few of the many references I made used of:

 [Installing Python](https://linuxhint.com/install-python-3-9-linux-mint/)